naoki-takizawa/flu_structure_data/README.md

 # flu structure probing data
 ## Introduction
-This repository contains bigWig files of influenza A virus (IAV) structure probing data from [prior research](https://www.nature.com/articles/s41564-019-0513-7) and publised in [N Takizawa and RK Kawaguchi, Comput Struct Biotechnol J. (2023)](https://www.sciencedirect.com/science/article/pii/S2001037023003926).
+This repository contains bigWig files of influenza A virus (IAV) structure probing data from [prior research](https://www.nature.com/articles/s41564-019-0513-7) and publised in [N Takizawa and RK Kawaguchi, Comput Struct Biotechnol J. (2023)](https://www.sciencedirect.com/science/article/pii/S2001037023003926) and [CLIP data of NP](https://www.nature.com/articles/s41467-018-02886-w).
 You can view these structure probing data of IAV using genome browser.
 Here, I will also show how to view these data locally using [JBrowseR](https://gmod.github.io/JBrowseR/index.html).